pscally1005/pscally1005.github.io/_posts/meatless/2023-05-01-chickpea-wrap.markdown

 - curry
 - indian
 - rice
 Description: These tomato chickpea wraps are inspired by Indian Chana Masala, but made much simpler and easier for you to easily make for yourself for a weekday lunch.
-Serve on a tortilla or with a side of rice.
+Serve on a tortilla, like my <a href="tortilla">Oat-Wheat Tortillas</a>, or with a side of rice.
 Instructions:
 - Cook the rice in a medium pot according to directions, about 25 minutes.
 Or serve with tortillas instead<br><br>